tomsdoo/electronade-pgstore/README.md

 # electronade-pgstore

-It's a package for electronade that provides stre feature using postgresql.
+It's a package for electronade that provides store feature using postgresql.

 # Installation
 ``` shell